AvizNetworks/ones-ovd/mkdocs/docs/index.md

-# Welcome to OVD.AI and Network Copilot SDK
+# Aviz - ONES Validated Designs and Netowork Copilot SDK

 Welcome!
 This documentation hub introduces two powerful resources from Aviz Networks:

-- **OVD.AI (Aviz ONES Validated Design)** — validated design and operational documentation for SONiC-based fabrics
+- **Aviz - ONES Validated Designs** — validated design and operational documentation for SONiC-based fabrics
 - **Network Copilot SDK (ncp-sdk)** — a developer toolkit for building AI-powered network agents

 ---

-## 🤖 What is OVD.AI?
+## What is Aviz - ONES Validated Designs?

-**OVD.AI (Aviz ONES Validated Design)** is a comprehensive set of reference documentation, workflows, and operational guidance focused on deploying and managing **SONiC-based network fabrics** using Aviz’s ONES platform.
+**Aviz - ONES Validated Designs** is a comprehensive set of reference documentation, workflows, and operational guidance focused on deploying and managing **SONiC-based network fabrics** using Aviz’s ONES platform.
 It includes:

 - Getting started with the SONiC journey
 - SONiC advantages and operational best practices